xnyan/domino/README.md

 /azure has the scripts for using Azure CLI to create a clueter across different datacenters on Azure.

-/exp-azure has the scripts for repeating the experiments in the Domino paper on Azure.
+/exp-azure has the scripts for repeating the experiments on Azure in the Domino paper.

 /trace has the scripts (/trace/azure/fig) for using the collected data traces to generate the figures about the inter-region latency on Azure in the Domino paper.
 It also has the source code (/trace) and the scripts (/trace/azure) for collecting the inter-region latency on Azure.